City of Spokane

 1. Lay out all information to standard architectural or engineering scales.
 Establish north point.

-1. Relate grade elevations and floor lines to nearest City benchmark.
+1. Relate grade elevations and floor lines to the nearest City benchmark.
 Reference to an established point of elevation may be used on existing buildings.

 1. Property lines and adjacent zoning of property (N, S, E, W).
 Show any changes in zoning along property lines.

-1. Driveways, paving, curbing, sidewalks and street corner curb ramp (WAC 236-60-060), each City standard catch basin, depressed lawns.
-Show fire department apparatus access to within one hundred fifty feet of any structure.
+1. Driveways, paving, curbing, sidewalks, and street corner curb ramp (WAC 236-60-060), each City standard catch basin, depressed lawns.
+Show Fire Department apparatus access to within one hundred fifty feet of any structure.
 1:48 maximum side slope on sidewalks.

 1. Parking layouts: Parking stalls and number each stall, or number blocks of stalls and give total.
 Locate off-street loading.